mah0001/metadata-editor-docs-v2/intro_about.md

 # About

-The Metadata Editor is a versatile application designed for the documentation of various types of data, including indicators, microdata, geographic datasets and services, documents, images, videos, and scripts.
-It ensures compliance with established metadata standards and schemas, and offers the flexibility to incorporate additional standards and schemas, as well as new versions of existing ones, in the future.
+The Metadata Editor is a powerful and flexible open-source application designed to streamline the documentation of diverse data types, including statistical indicators, survey microdata, geographic raster and vector datasets, documents, images, videos, scripts, and more.
+It enables users to generate rich, structured metadata that complies with international metadata standards and schemas.
+Additionally, the application is designed for extensibility, allowing users to integrate new standards, schemas, and updated versions as they emerge.

-The application can function as a server-based tool or a stand-alone application.
-When operated on a server, it facilitates collaboration among curation teams, enhancing the documentation process within data archives or libraries.
+The Metadata Editor can be deployed as a stand-alone desktop application or as a server-based tool, supporting collaborative metadata curation within research institutions, statistical agencies, data repositories, and digital libraries.
+When operated on a server, it facilitates multi-user collaboration, version control, and centralized metadata management, enhancing the efficiency and consistency of documentation workflows.

-The Metadata Editor is a PHP application built on APIs.
-It utilizes Python libraries Pandas and geoPandas for importing data from different formats, extracting metadata from datasets, and generating summary statistics.
+Built with a modular architecture, the Metadata Editor is developed using PHP and leverages APIs for seamless integration with other data systems.
+It incorporates Python libraries such as Pandas and GeoPandas to support the ingestion of datasets in various formats, extract metadata automatically, and generate summary statistics, making metadata creation both efficient and precise.

 ## Acknowledgments